statesman/ice-travis-county/README.md

 * Virgin Islands (United States)

 #### What is a "violent crime"?
-We classified 61 of the XXXXXX charges present in the data as "violent crime":
+We classified 61 of the 394 charges present in the data as a "violent crime":
 * ASSAULT AGAINST PUB SERVANT (F1)
 * AGG ASSAULT AGAINST SECURITY OFFICER (F1)
 * AGG ASSAULT DATE/FAMILY/HOUSE W/WEAPON(F1)